Journalist and author Rob Evans explains how the story of this political policing scandal has unravelled.

 This inquiry could potentially reveal a lot more of the covert operation to the public.
 In particular, it is due to examine how undercover officers deceived women into long-term intimate relationships, some lasting many years, and even had children with them.

-The inquiry – headed by a retired judge, Sir John Mitting – is due to start hearing evidence in the summer of 2020, after a series of delays.
+The inquiry – headed by a retired judge, Sir John Mitting – started hearing evidence in the summer of 2020, after a series of delays.

 Police’s covert operation stretched back to 1968 – a tumultuous year of revolt and protest.
 In Britain, the establishment trembled as government ministers and police chiefs became worried that protesters had the power to tear down Britain’s political and economic system.
 Across the world, government convulsed as waves of workers and students took to the streets.